emptymonkey/shelljack/README.md

 **What Architectures / OSs will this run on?**

 Currently, _shelljack_ will only run on x86_64 Linux.
 Because _shelljack_ uses the Linux ptrace interface to inject assembly language [syscalls](http://en.wikipedia.org/wiki/Syscall) into a target process, nothing here is portable.
-That said, check out my other project, [_ptrace_do_](https://github.com/emptymonkey/ptrace_do).
-If I get around to supporting _ptrace_do_ for other architectures, then porting _shelljack_ shouldn't be too hard.
+That said, check out my other project, [<i>ptrace_do</i>](https://github.com/emptymonkey/ptrace_do).
+If I get around to supporting <i>ptrace_do</i> for other architectures, then porting _shelljack_ shouldn't be too hard.

 **Please tell me more about this [deep magic](http://en.wikipedia.org/wiki/Deep_magic) of which you speak!**